Hardware Guide: Your Personal Computer and Equipment

 Recommended Scanners

-PCC has experience with and supports specific Brother models of scanners.
+PCC has experience with and supports specific Brother ADS network scanner models.
 We have tested these models and have Technical Solutions Team experts at PCC who can help you with their setup and operation.

 If your practice’s IT specialist sets up a copier or a different model of scanner than those listed above, PCC can provide your technician with the network path used to send documents to PCC EHR.
 We are unable to provide additional assistance for unsupported scanners.